-- 3 cups frozen leafy greens I used baby kale and baby spinach
+- 1 cup baby leafy greens (frozen, and crushed - I used baby kale and baby spinach)

 - 1/2 cup dark chocolate chips or chunks (optional)

-(Using frozen leafy greens makes it easier for a high speed blender to pulverize them. and you can just remove by hand any pesky larger specks that don't breakdown so your dessert doesn't look like a salad, haha.)
+- Remove any larger specks that don't breakdown so your dessert doesn't look like a salad, haha.

-- Freeze these trays about 2 hours; 1 if you want a very soft serve.
+- Freeze about 2 hours; 1 if you want a very soft serve.

-- Scoop the mixture into ice cream dishes.
+- Scoop the re-blended mixture into ice cream dishes.
 Sprinkle and enjoy!

 - Freeze your ice cream maker container overnight.

 - Blend up all ingredients except for mix-ins.
 Refrigerate for one hour.

 - Pour mixture into your chilled ice cream maker container and churn according to your maker's instructions.
 Fold in the mix-ins when the churning is completed.

 - Store the ice cream in an ice-cream safe container in the freezer.

 Dee Dine is founder of Green Smoothie Gourmet, a plant based recipe blog, and author of the recent cookbook, Crazy Healthy with 4 Ingredients .
 On this blog you’ll find incredibly easy recipes with hidden veggies for anyone wanting to eat healthier, regardless of diet.
 Dee has graduate degrees in immunological nutritional studies and journalism.
 More about Dee Dine here.